RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Rewrite-based Attribute Treatment Estimator (RATE)

 \paragraph{Rewrites With LLMs}

-In practice, we implement rewrites using a large language model (LLM).
+In practice, we implement rewrites using a large language model (LLM) (see \Cref{tab:rewrites}).
 We begin with a labeled dataset containing ground truth binary variables for attributes such as complexity, sentiment, or helpfulness.
 We then instruct the LLM to rewrite the responses to the opposite state of the binary variable.
-For example, a typical instruction might be: ``Rewrite this response to express negative sentiment and change \emph{nothing} else.''
+For example, we may instruct: ``Rewrite this response to express negative sentiment and change \emph{nothing} else.''